yellows8/ctr-httpwn/README.md

 # Configuration

-The server config xml is parsed first, then the user_config if it exists.
+The internal config is parsed first, then server xml, then lastly the user_config if it exists.
 See also the SD-data section above.
 For details on the configuration handling/format, see "configdoc.xml", "web/config.php", and the source code.

 If the total size for all of the configuration in memory is too large, ROP size errors will be thrown(since that config has to be stored in sysmodule memory).